 Consider the sheet titled Early Morning: Where Are We?
 At a Club Méditerranée campsite?
 Where will that razor work?
 On the face of the undecidable character (male, female, animal?)
 Or on the animal in her lap?

 In the Devil's Trill I find the devil more reassuring.
 At least you know who he is.
 The violinist is only a mask crowned with laurel; something that compares it to the deception of the shameless Venus kissing Love in Bronzino's painting.
 Moreover, the Woman with the Rifle in a post-Chirico landscape makes me think of those characters from the films of Feiffer, Bogdanovich, Altman who, at a certain point, after having committed a lot of indecency tolerated and forgiven in the consumer society with fatuity , they come to their senses in a gasp of resipiscence and then they kill all those who come around them with scientific scruple.

 My predilection goes to Medea where all the waste of the Biedermeier is put to the sedan in a twilight light that is incorporated into the figures.
 The pianist - Clara Schumann?
-Marta Argerich? - on her knees, bare feet, a prosperous breasts seek no one knows what, while a teratomorph suitor writhes, perhaps at the fading sound of the last notes.
-In all this, the tonal passages allowed by the aquatint, the insistent lines that they strengthen the structure of bodies or landscapes, they intensify the strength of a drawing which, as it is deciphered as an image and not as a meaning, turns out to be somewhat more complex and less obvious than we were under the illusion of.
+Marta Argerich? - on her knees, her feet bare, a large breast is looking for no one knows what, while a teratomorph suitor writhes, perhaps at the fading sound of the last notes.
+In all this, the tonal passages allowed by the aquatint, the insistent lines that reinforce the structure of the bodies or landscapes, intensify the strength of a drawing which, as it is deciphered as an image and not as a meaning, turns out to be somewhat more complex and less obvious than we were deluding ourselves.